 - Conduct a pre-departure check to make sure all required safety equipment is secured on board and operational.

-- Make sure VHF radios, phones and EPIRB transponders work.
+- Make sure VHF radios, phones, and EPIRB transponders work.
 Consider carrying a portable cell phone battery charger as a back-up.

 - Don’t drink and drive.
 Boating under the influence is the primary cause of boating-related deaths in the United States.